palitsoc/palitsoc.github.io/about.md

 We are still very young - we want you to join and help us define our activities.
 We intend to host meet-ups, seminars, and other similar community events, where we can all sit on equal grounds and share.

-## Our Goals
+## Our Mission

-Our goal is to grow the Palestinian IT Industry by breaking down barriers between its workers - by sharing knwoledge, and creating open, level ground for discussion, we believe we can help the industry shape up and compete on an ever higher level globally
+Our Mission is to grow the Palestinian IT Industry by breaking down barriers between its workers - by sharing knwoledge, and creating open, level ground for discussion, we believe we can help the industry shape up and compete on an ever higher level globally.